Kurumgram: Demographics

-The local language is here Bengali.
-The other languages also spoken here are English & Hindi.
+The local language is Bengali.
+The other languages also spoken in Kurumgram are English and Hindi.

 Government and politics

 The main four political parties in Kurumgram are All India Trinamool Congress (TMC), Bharatiya Janata Party (BJP), Indian National Congress (INC) and Communist Party of India (Marxist) (CPIM).

 Culture

 Almost all Hindu festivals are celebrated.
 The Durga Puja, Kali Puja & Saraswati Puja are the three most celebrated festivals by the villagers.